 At The Ritchie Centre, the Hudson Institute of Medical Research’s hub for fetal and neonatal research, our world-class scientists are investigating ways to prevent stillbirth and improve the health and growth of precious unborn babies.

-Dr Hayley Dickinson and her team at The Ritchie Centre recently made an important medical discovery: the amino acid derivative, creatine, appears crucial in pregnancy for the growth and development of unborn babies.
+Dr Hayley Dickinson and her team at The Ritchie Centre recently made an important medical discovery: the nutrient creatine appears crucial in pregnancy for the growth and development of unborn babies.

 Creatine is essential for growth, and for function of our muscles and brains.
 It supplies and helps to renew energy for our cells.
 Half our daily creatine requirement comes from fish, meat and dairy products.
 Our bodies make the other half naturally.